 - Midler laughs at the Joestar team during the High Priestess arc in Vaguely Recalling JoJo.
 Jotaro immediately compares it to Kefka's laugh.

-- Eska from Sequel Series The Legend of Korra does this with her brother Desna when she tells a bad joke and explains how she thinks it's funny.
+- Eska from Sequel Series to Avatar The Last Airbender, The Legend of Korra'', does this with her brother Desna when she tells a bad joke and explains how she thinks it's funny.
 And when they laugh, they sound like vultures...and Eska makes Bolin laugh with them, which he does only halfheartedly.

 - My Little Pony: Friendship Is Magic: in "Sonic Rainboom", Rarity does one after realizing just how much the pegasus ponies adore her temporary butterfly wings.